ignaspsda/hike-planner/README.md

 How to use app:
 Enter a length of the hike, days spent in hike and select a season.
 You will get a results with items and food list which you will need in hike.
+The quantity of items and food depends on the duration of the hike.